 I recently became exceedingly bored with my lunches, remembered how much I loved tuna salad, then came up with what I believe to be my best tuna concoction yet!

-I mentioned in my 18 Healthy Summer Lunch Ideas that keeping meals protein-centric and not eating an abundance of sugar during the day keeps me feeling sharp all day without that typical afternoon slump.
+I mentioned in my 18 Healthy Summer Lunch Ideasย that keeping meals protein-centric and not eating an abundance of carbs or sugar during the day keeps me feeling sharp all day without that typical afternoon slump.

-Each individual has different nutritional needs but I find these tuna salad lettuce wraps are exactly what I need to keep high energy and focus.
+I find these tuna salad lettuce wraps are exactly what I need to keep high energy and focus.
+No post-lunch energy drops for me!

 Quick and easy Tuna Salad Lettuce Wraps are a protein packed lunch!
 Paleo, whole30, keto, and absolutely delicious!